Chelsoconn/210/scope_lexical_closure.md

     On line 8, `console.log(myVar)` logs `"This is global"` because the two `myVar` variables, on lines 1 and 4, belong to different scopes. `someFunction` has its own local "inner" scope, so the `myVar` declaration within the function has no effect on the global "outer" scope.

+  - (SEE NOTES.MD "How does JavaScript look up a variable")